simonwb98/sharkartack/README.md

 $$p(\text{"goes for food"}) = \exp(-8h).$$

-If this decision has been made by a shark, it will ignore the above rules (2) and (3) and head towards the food source.
+If this decision has been made by a shark it turns into a hungry shark and will ignore the above rules (2) and (3) and head towards the food source.
 The ``hunger`` parameter is replenished back to 1, if the shark has entered a feeding-zone around the diver and the above rules are reinstated again.
+A hungry shark is drawn towards the food source by

+$$-c\frac{r_s}{|r_s}$$

 ## The Visualization